COMMON TREATMENTS FOR ANXIETY AND STRESS DISORDERS

-Anxiety and Stress
+Anxiety and stress

-Sleepless nights, exhaustion, excessive worry, lack of focus, and irritability – even physical symptoms like rapid heart rate, muscle tension, and headaches – can be the result of stress and anxiety which can make it difficult to function at work, in school or in relationships.
+Sleepless nights, exhaustion, excessive worry, lack of focus, and irritability – even physical symptoms like rapid heart rate, muscle tension, and headaches – can be the result of stress and anxiety, which can make it difficult to function at work, in school, or in relationships.

+The pain is real.
 Stress is often a temporary response to what’s going on in life and although the “stress” is typically short-lived, it can lead to long-term Anxiety Disorders including: generalized anxiety disorder, panic disorder, and various phobia-related disorders.

 When is it time to seek help?

-If your Stress or Anxiety impedes your ability to carry out your normal daily activities (like getting to work on time), talk therapy may help.
+If your stress or anxiety impedes your ability to carry out your normal daily activities (like getting to work on time), talk therapy may help.
 Together, we can learn to identify your triggers and responses and find strategies that work for you.

 - Talk Therapy: Talk therapy, also known as Cognitive Behavioral Therapy (CBT), is often referred to as healing from the neck up.
 It is helpful for identifying and challenging held thoughts, beliefs, and habits of behavior.
 This direct therapy approach allows you to discover thoughts that create obstacles in daily functioning and self-care.

 EMDR: Eye Movement Desensitization and Reprocessing (EMDR) is a psychotherapy treatment that alleviates distress associated with traumatic memories.
 These events seem to get locked and dysfunctionally stored in the nervous system with the original picture, sounds, thoughts, and feelings.

-- Yoga Therapy: LifeForce Yoga practices are integrated into the therapy session to teach to you self regulation skills to manage your mood, and mindfully reduce resorting to reactive responses and numbing-out behaviors.
+- YogaFun™ Therapy: Yoga practices are integrated into the therapy session to teach to you self-regulation skills to manage your mood and mindfully reduce resorting to reactive responses and numbing-out behaviors.